Kristain86/react-safe-pic/README.md

 ## How it works and when to use it?

-<p>react-safe-pic main job is to keep image compatibility in all browsers, an example of this is: if we charged and .webP extension image and a .jpg/png extension image, in safari will render the jpg/png image and in Chrome, Firefox, etc. the next gen .webP image.</p>
+<p>React-safe-pic main job is to keep image compatibility in all browsers </p>

 <p>Also react-safe-pic it has 2 fallbacks to keep it safe and easy.
-If webp fails it will load the jpg/png image, and if jpg/png image fails as well you can handle the error and showing a default error image!
+If .webp fails it will load the jpg/png image, and if jpg/png image fails as well you can handle the error and showing a default error image!
 This is great also if you want to decide to show either a diferent .webp and jpg/png picture in the same component! </p>

 ## Customize your picture?